Warcraft Universe Supports

 Her first Heroic ability is Life-Binder.
-When cast, Alexstrasza binds her own life with that of an allied Hero's, rapidly healing both herself and the ally per second.
-After two seconds, the Hero with a lower percentage of health is healed up to the health percentage of the other hero.
+Alexstrasza binds her own life with that of an allied hero, rapidly healing both herself and the ally per second.
+After two seconds, the hero with a lower percentage of health is healed up to the health percentage of the other hero.
 Her other Heroic is Cleansing Flame.
-After a short delay, Alexstrasza takes to the sky, raining down five fireballs at the position of the mouse cursor during that time.
-Enemies hit by the fireballs take damage, while allied Heroes are healed.
-Shortly after the final fireball strikes, Alextrasza lands at the position of the mouse cursor.
+Alexstrasza takes to the sky, raining down five fireballs over six seconds at the location of the mouse cursor.
+Fireballs heal allies and damage enemies.
+A few seconds afterwards, she lands at the cursor location.